 - Chocolate Peanut Butter Fat Bomb

 Three workouts a week was tough on my body.
 We started going to hot yoga as a way of adding a fourth, gentler workout that would double as a stretch and recovery session.
-Even though I was an emotional wreck, I was determined to go to class.
-We found a spot in the back but the tears started flowing as I imagined this awful cancer eating away at my beloved grandmother.
-I don’t know how I made it through but, I’m glad I did.
+Even though I was heartbroken at that time due to personal family challenges (I was an emotional wreck), I was determined to go to class.
+I knew that I’d only feel worse if I didn’t prioritize my health that day.

 At the mid-point check-in, I’d already lost 20 lbs.
 After initially losing 11 lbs in the first week, I’d lost four pounds in Week 2 and then three pounds in both Week 3 and Week 4.
 Then, all of a sudden, I gained two pounds.
 It was a huge shock for me!